Read time: 1 minute 50 seconds

 - Mateo is in a hurry to fill out a medical insurance form.

 - Janet has dementia.
 Janet needs to validate identification to request a new social security card.

 Steps to take

-- Read Vision Australia's 5 simple tips for designing accessible web forms.
+- Read the Australian Government Style Manual on designing digital forms and Vision Australia's 5 simple tips for designing accessible web forms.

 - Follow our form standards and data dictionary as an ongoing point of reference.

 - Step out forms or content into multiple steps.
 This is so that users are not immediately overwhelmed.

 - Present fields in a single-column layout.
 This keeps visual momentum moving down the page so users don’t have to reorient themselves with multiple columns.
 Exceptions to this rule are short, logical fields that may be presented on the same row like state and post code.

 - Ensure form fields are visibly labelled.
 Provide instructions or label which form fields are mandatory or optional.

 - Don't use placeholder text in form fields.
 Placeholder text causes usability issues because it disappears when content is entered into the form field.
 Hints and instructions should be persistent and placed outside of the field.